tiballion/discord-token-listener/README.md

 # discord-token-listener

 A program that uses a discord token to logs all DM messages into text files.
+_This program uses a modified version of the class js discord bot library in order for it to be able to run on non-bot accounts._

 ## How to use